Photo, John Coleman

 Representative Legal Matters

-• Acted for Nordic Aviation Capital, one of the world's largest lessors of turboprop aircraft and its founder, Martin Møller Nielsen, on the acquisition by EQT of a majority stake in Nordic Aviation Capital (enterprise value of USD 1 billion) and a bolt on acquisition of Irish aviation leasing company, Aldus Aviation Limited.*
+• Advised Nordic Aviation Capital, one of the world's largest lessors of turboprop aircraft and its founder, Martin Møller Nielsen, on the acquisition by EQT of a majority stake in Nordic Aviation Capital (enterprise value of USD 1 billion) and a bolt on acquisition of Irish aviation leasing company, Aldus Aviation Limited.*

-• Acted for British International Investments plc (BII) on various transactions across Africa, including: its USD 200 million joint venture with Norfund to acquire, develop and operate hydropower assets across Sub-Saharan Africa; its follow-on investments in Jacoma Estates, an agribusiness based in Malawi; and its follow-on investments in Liquid Telecommunications, Africa’s largest fibre-network operator operating in 13 countries across Sub-Saharan Africa.*
+• Advised British International Investments plc (BII) on various transactions across Africa, including: its USD 200 million joint venture with Norfund to acquire, develop and operate hydropower assets across Sub-Saharan Africa; its follow-on investments in Jacoma Estates, an agribusiness based in Malawi; and its follow-on investments in Liquid Telecommunications, Africa’s largest fibre-network operator operating in 13 countries across Sub-Saharan Africa.*

 * Experience gained at previous firms.